×

 Mason Abittan

-Always Be Closing is the well-known phrase from Alec Baldwin in a tense scene about sales from the 1992 film “Glengarry Glen Ross.”
+Always Be Closing is the well-known phrase from Alec Baldwin in a tense (and profane) scene about sales from the 1992 film “Glengarry Glen Ross.”
 In college basketball terms, though, that’s better phrased as Always Be ‘Crootin.

-Recruiting never stops and, needing new players in possibly the double digits this offseason, Weber State men’s basketball has made that happen this week.
+Recruiting never stops and, needing new players possibly numbering in the double digits this offseason, Weber State men’s basketball has made that happen this week.
 New head coach Kaleb Canales got his third commitment in as many days on Tuesday when UNLV wing Mason Abittan announced his transfer to Weber State.

 Abittan is a 6-foot-6 guard who WSU recruited last year.
 The Las Vegas native ultimately chose UNLV over Nevada, Colorado State and Weber.
 Abittan redshirted the 2025-26 season and has four seasons of eligibility remaining.